oberd/ecsy/README.md

 Available Commands:
-  add         Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances env         Used to manage environment variables of service task definitions help        Help about any command self-update Update the ecsy cli binary on your system ssh         Secure Shell into one of the service container instances' EC2 host machines
+  add         Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances env         Used to manage environment variables of service task definitions events      Show recent events for a service in a cluster help        Help about any command self-update Update the ecsy cli binary on your system ssh         Secure Shell into one of the service container instances' EC2 host machines